Internet, health and clinical psychology research group

 Few evidence of tinnitus alarm

 Alarming reports that many young people suffer from hearing damage when listening to music are reports reports TV4 Norrköping, Sweden.
-See interview with Gerhard Andersson about the ambiguity of extended music listening actually will result in permanent hearing loss, here.
+Gerhard Andersson has been interviewed about the ambiguity of extended music listening actually will result in permanent hearing loss.

 The research team has been visited by Bogdan Tulbure PhD from Babes-Bolyai University in Romania.
 Bogdan will spend two months at Linköping University to work with a social anxiety disorder study over the Internet.